alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Running cake

-To run a cake application locally we can use a built-in server going to the `bin/` folder and executing `bin/cake server` command.
+To run a CakePHP application locally we can use a built-in server going to the `bin/` folder and executing `bin/cake server` command.
 If we have done the previous installation properly we will be able to run the previous command good and we will see the following output in the command line.

 ```console
 bin/cake server